Tolsee/movie-explorer/README.md

 ## Overview

-This is a movie explorer app.
+This is a movie explorer application.
 You can view popular movies, set a movie in your favorite or watch later lists<br>

-This uses [The movie database](https://themoviedb.org) as it's datasource.
+This application uses [The movie database](https://themoviedb.org) as it's datasource.

 Demo: https://master.d1cozvwafl977n.amplifyapp.com/